Battle of Győr (1849): Background

 After the Hungarians managed to confuse themselves about Haynau's intentions, by entering with the Austrians in the Battle of Pered, after crossing the Danube on 24 June, the IV.
 (Reserve) took a position at Mosonmagyaróvár, the Panyutyin division at Rajka, the bulk of the I. corps at Moson, its vanguard at Öttevény, and its brigade from the left flank at Hédervár, while the different brigades of the III. corps spread in a line, across a wider area.
 On 26 June the Wolf brigade took a position at Árpás, the Veigl and Dossen brigades at Egyed, the Schneider (formerly Wyss) brigade took Csorna, while the Gerstner brigade from its right flank occupied Szany.

 During this time, relations between Lajos Kossuth, the governor of Hungary, the Szemere-government, and its secretary of war, Görgei, worsened, causing a conflict between the political and military leadership.
 This lasted until the Hungarian Surrender at Világos, disrupting the Hungarian efforts of defense.
 In the middle of June, Görgei openly declared that he was against the Hungarian Declaration of Independence (proclaimed on 14 April 1849), claiming that this triggered the Russians to send their troops against the Hungarian revolution.
 However, discussions between the Habsburg empire and the Russian Empire about the Russian intervention had started two weeks before the declaration).

 After 21 June, Görgei was both the commander-in-chief of the Hungarian army and the Minister of Defence of Hungary in the Szemere-Government.
 He was often forced to travel between Pest and his general staff office in Tata.
 On 24–26 June he was in the capital, participating in a ministry council.
 He convinced the government to accept his plan of gathering all Hungarian forces (except of those of Transylvania and Southern Hungary) around Komárom, in order to achieve numerical superiority.
 He proposed to attack Haynau's troops and march against Vienna.
 Should that fail, he would retreat to Komárom.
-The cause of this desperate plan was the fact that on 15 June Russian troops crossed Hungary's borders, entering with 193 000 soldiers and 584 cannon.
+The cause of this desperate plan was that on 15 June Russian troops crossed Hungary's borders, entering with 193 000 soldiers and 584 cannon.
 This joined the 165 000 Austrian soldiers with 770 cannon against the 150 000 Hungarians and their 857 cannon (464 field cannon and 393 fortification cannon).
 Görgei realised that the Hungarians had no chance to win, unless they destroyed Haynau's Austrian forces before the Russian troops arrived.
 In the ministry council held in the evening of 26 June, despite the majority's anti-Görgei feelings, his plan was accepted.
 On the morning of 27 June, Görgei returned to take over the leadership of the troops, having heard about the concentration of the imperial troops near Győr.
 The imperials planned to encircle the Hungarian troops in Győr, forcing them to surrender.
 Failing that they planned to split the Kmety division from the Hungarian VII corps led by Ernő Poeltenberg, and to force them to evacuate the city.